NVIDIA/GenerativeAIExamples/docs/rag/architecture.md

 To create true business value from LLMs, these foundational models need to be tailored to your enterprise use case.
 In this workflow, we  use [RAG](https://blog.langchain.dev/tutorial-chatgpt-over-your-data/) with [Llama2](https://github.com/facebookresearch/llama/), an open source model from Meta, to achieve this.
 Augmenting an existing AI foundational model provides an advanced starting point and a low-cost solution that enterprises can leverage to generate accurate and clear responses to their specific use case.

+> ⚠️ **NOTE**:
+This repository contains multiple examples.
+The architecture for the default canonical developer rag example is described below.

-This RAG-based reference chatbot workflow contains:
+This RAG-based reference default chatbot workflow contains:

    - [NVIDIA NeMo framework](https://docs.nvidia.com/nemo-framework/user-guide/latest/index.html) - part of NVIDIA AI Enterprise solution
    - [NVIDIA TensorRT-LLM](https://developer.nvidia.com/tensorrt) - for low latency and high throughput inference for LLMs